Uncle-Leslie/whoismattclark-home/README.md

 1. Edit files from the src directory
 1. Run grunt (you may need to add a --force option for some unkown reason)
+1. Commit changes
+1. Push changes to master
-1. Do something to update gh-pages
+1. gh-pages will automagically update

 DONE!